aseldawy/CS167/Labs/Lab2/CS167-Lab2.md

 2. Test your program on a small file, e.g., a `README` file to make sure that it works correctly.
 3. Now, test it on the sample file that you downloaded, `AREAWATER.csv`.
 (Q1) Verify the file size and record the running time.
-4. Make a copy of the file using your file system command and record the time, e.g., using `time` command on Linux.
+4. Make a copy of the file using your file system command and record the time, e.g., using `time` command on Linux, or using `Measure-Command {echo hi}` command on Windows.
 (Q2) Record the running time.
 You can just use a stopwatch if you would like.
 5. (Q3) How does the two numbers compare?
 Explain *in your own words* why you see these results.

 ### IV.
 Configure and Run HDFS (20 minutes)